Hipkins responds as criticism mounts around pregnant Kiwi journalist

-Covid-19 Response Minister Chris Hipkins has responded to mounting criticism over how pregnant women are treated by the MIQ system, after Kiwi journalist Charlotte Bellis revealed she was stuck in Afghanistan after being denied an emergency allocation.
+Covid-19 Response Minister Chris Hipkins has defended how pregnant women are treated by the MIQ system, after Kiwi journalist Charlotte Bellis revealed she was stuck in Afghanistan after being denied an emergency allocation.

-Since then there have been renewed calls to amend the MIQ emergency allocation criteria to specifically cater for pregnant women.
+Hipkins says "there is a place in MIQ for people with special circumstances like Ms Bellis", with more options being provided to assist her with her emergency MIQ application.

+However, only about 13 per cent of applications - 29 - involving pregnancies were approved since June last year, compared with about 60 per cent of emergency applications overall.

 Read More